fantasticsphere/codepath_rottentomatoes/README.md

  * [x] Required: Pull to refresh the movie list
  * [x] Required: Use Cocoapods
  * [x] Required: Asynchronous image downloading must be implemented using the UIImageView category in the AFNetworking library
+ * [x] Optional: Customize navivation bar so that the movie title is shown there on the movie details page
  * [x] Optional: Images are cached in memory & disk

 Notes: The LICEcap walkthrough does not have voice narration, but basically all Network Error scenarios shown are cases where the Wi-Fi was shut down, and each time the refresh / reload cleared the network error it was a result of the Wi-Fi turning back on again.